Saifurrahmanemon/Quizee/README.md

 ## Introduction

 The goal of this project(Development in progress) is to get familiar with professional workflow and good practices when developing real world applications.
-The project architecture is partially based on [Bulletproof React](https://github.com/alan2207/bulletproof-react) and [Trunk-Based Development](https://trunkbaseddevelopment.com/#scaled-trunk-based-development)
+The project architecture is partially based on [Bulletproof React](https://github.com/alan2207/bulletproof-react).

 Feel free to explore the codebase to get the most value out of the repo.